Guide

 2. Savings income — bank interest and similar.

-3. Dividend income — sits on top of everything else.
+3. Dividend income — sits on top.

-Because dividends sit on top, your salary determines how much basic-rate band remains for dividends.
-A salary of £30,000 leaves £20,270 of basic-rate band available before dividends start being taxed at the higher rate (£50,270 − £30,000 = £20,270).
+Dividends sit at the top, so your salary determines how much basic-rate band is left for them.
+A salary of £30,000 leaves £20,270 of basic-rate band before the higher rate kicks in (£50,270 − £30,000 = £20,270).

 Using the Personal Allowance against dividends

-For example, if your salary is £8,000, the remaining £4,570 of Personal Allowance (£12,570 − £8,000) can be used against the first £4,570 of dividend income, making it tax-free.
+Say your salary is £8,000.
+The remaining £4,570 of Personal Allowance (£12,570 − £8,000) covers the first £4,570 of dividends tax-free.
 The £500 dividend allowance then applies on top of that.
-This is especially relevant for people with part-time or low salaries alongside investment income.

-Scenario: Salary £30,000, dividends £6,000 in 2026/27.
+Scenario: Salary £30,000, dividends £5,000 in 2026/27.

 • Salary of £30,000 fully exceeds the Personal Allowance of £12,570.
 No unused Personal Allowance to shelter dividends.